o0ragman0o/Withdrawable/README.md

 API standard for moving money between contracts and addresses in a permissioned or unpermissioned manner.

-Payment channels, for example, may have a single internally defined recipient so it may be of benefit not to permission the `withdrawAll()` function and allow any address to call it and move the money to that recipient.
+Payment channels, for example, might have a single internally defined recipient so it may be of benefit not to permission the `withdrawAll()` function and allow any address to call it and move the money to that recipient.
 This makes contract to contract transfers and clearing house operations simpler.

-The API describes two getters, one adminitrative function, five variants of withdraw functions and three events.
+The API describes two getters, one adminitrative function, four variants of withdraw functions and three events and two contract initiated withdraw functions.

-`withdrawAll()` along with `Deposit()` and `Withdrawal()` events should be the minimal implimentation with other functions left as optional.
+`withdrawAll()` along with `Deposit()` and `Withdrawal()` events should be the minimal implimentation with other functions being optional.

 ## ABI
 ```